efacilitation/eventric/README.md

 **eventric.js** is a JavaScript Framework (written in CoffeeScript) which helps developers to build flexible, maintainable, long-lasting web applications.
 It aims to be an alternative to MVC+CRUD-style Frameworks where you put a lot of effort into defining how your data structure has to look like.
 With **eventric.js** you concentrate instead on the **behaviour** of your business and built your application on it.

-Basically you build a well defined, behavioural API using `commands` and `queries`.
-Executing a `command` will in turn act on a registered `Aggregate` (think of it as a advanced Model).
-This finally results in a so-called `DomainEvent`.
-This series of `DomainEvents` defines the state of your `Aggregate` and therefore of your application.
+Basically you define a behavioural API using `commands` and `queries`.
+Executing a `command` eventually commands a registered `Aggregate` (think of it as an advanced Model).
+This will result in a so-called `DomainEvent`.
+The series of `DomainEvents` defines the state of your `Aggregate` and therefore of your application.

 **eventric.js** will run on NodeJS as well as in the Browser.
-Depending on the scenario you can persist the `DomainEvents` directly into the eventric EventStore or send it over some `RemoteService` first.
+Depending on the scenario the `DomainEvents` get directly persisted into the eventric EventStore or send over a `RemoteService` first.
 The `RemoteService` can also be used to access your API remotely.
 This makes **eventric.js** really useful for distributed applications.

 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).